I2etr0/vimrc/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to install VIM and you have to clone for install them

 ```
-Give examples
+Intsall
 ```

 ### Installing